ProjectZed/beatcoin/README.md

 This repository will hold the *client side* of your product.
 The client side of your product runs in the browser.

+# Instructions

+1. Clone this repo to your local machine
+2. Change to the root directory of beatcoin
+3. Execute `npm install`
+4. Execute `npm run serve`